michhar/azureml-keras-yolov3-custom/README.md

 ## Use driver Python script to train a model in the cloud

-Create `myenvs` with the Service Principal information and place it in the `project` folder.
-For instance, create this file with the following filled in with your values (do not include the `<>` characters).
+In order to use non-interactive authentication on the compute target, create `myenvs.txt` with the Service Principal information and place it in the `project` folder.
+Remember, the `project` folder and its content are uploaded to the Azure ML compute target of your choosing and this is where these variables are utilized.
+Create this file (it must be called `myenvs.txt`) with the following filled in with your information (do not include the `<>` characters).
+This information should have been obtained from the Service Principal creation step in the [Provision required resources in Azure](#provision-required-resources-in-azure) section.

 ```unix
 AML_TENANT_ID=<Tenant ID>